 Brookfield Infrastructure Partners LP (BIP) is a wide-ranging conglomerate of infrastructure spread across four continents.
 Its primary divisions include:

-• Utilities: 4,200 kilometers of natural gas pipelines, 2,900 kilometers of electricity transmission lines, 8.1 million electricity and nat-gas connections, and more.
+• Utilities: 83,700 kilometers of electricity transmission lines, 4,500 kilometers of natural gas pipelines, 8.6 million electricity and nat-gas connections, and more

-• Midstream: 25,600 kilometers of gathering, transmission, and transportation pipelines, 570 billion cubic feet (bcf) of natural gas storage and 5.7 bcf/day of natural-gas liquids (NGL) processing capacity
+• Midstream: 19,500 kilometers of gathering, transmission, and transportation pipelines, 280 billion cubic feet (bcf) of natural gas storage, and 16 natural gas liquids processing facilities

-Another sign of optimism for income investors: The company raised its payout by 8% last February, to 40.5¢ per unit—good for a 5%-plus yield at current prices.
-That puts its payout ratio around 70%, which is within its long-term target range, albeit on the upper limit.
+Another reason for optimism among income investors: The company raised its payout by 6% in February 2025, to 43¢ per unit—good for a yield north of 5% at current prices.
+That puts its payout ratio around 67%, which is within its long-term target range.

 You’ll probably notice that I’ve been referring to “units.”
 That’s because BIP is a master limited partnership (MLP), which trades like a stock but is internally organized differently.
 It also uses a few different terms.
 For instance, shares are “units,” and it pays a dividend-esque “distribution” that can be something of a hassle from a taxation standpoint, especially for novices.
 However, Brookfield is a rare bird in that it offers a way around this: Brookfield Infrastructure Corporation (BIPC) shares, which pay the qualified dividends you’re used to from normal stocks.